modifyhq/nextra-vercel-example/README.md

 Once forked, the workflow will be disabled by default.
 To enable it, go to `Actions` in the Github console and click the `I understand my workflows, go ahead and enable them` button.

-Finally, you will need to generate a Github Personal Access Token to allow Modify to trigger the workflow.
+Finally, you will need to generate a GitHub Personal Access Token to allow Modify to trigger the workflow.
 You can do this at https://github.com/settings/tokens.
 It requires full control of private repositories as changes need to be committed in order to update posts.